nasa/nos3/docs/wiki/Scenario_Controlling_ADCS_During_Science.md

 - Finally, add the definitions for those commands and headers to the actual execution section of the RTS, and shift pre-existing commands to accommodate.
   ![adcsDuringScience_DisableCommands](https://github.com/user-attachments/assets/45af81af-928b-48e0-aa2b-ddfc551edd55)

 As above, the changes are only shown in RTS table 33, but they will need to be made to tables 27, 29, 33, 34, and 35.
 The commands should be the same, but where they are located will vary depending on what else the table is doing.
-You can go through each aformentioned table to see how the changes are adapted for that table in particular.
+You can go through each aforementioned table to see how the changes are adapted for that table in particular.

 ## Step 3: Verifying Intended Behavior
 With this, you should be able to test that it works by bringing up NOS3, launching COSMOS, and commanding the craft to enable data collection over the various regions and to enter Science Mode.